Employer Insights

 Oregon Family Leave Act (OFLA) Overview

-Do NOT confuse OFLA with Oregon's Sick Time Law, which requires sick time to be provided by all employers and can be paid or unpaid depending on how many employees the company has and where the company is located.
+Do NOT confuse OFLA with Oregon's Sick Time Law or Paid Leave Oregon.
+Oregon's Sick Time Law requires sick time to be provided by all employers and can be paid or unpaid, depending on how many employees the company has and where the company is located.
+On the other hand, Paid Leave Oregon provides time off and financial support for employees to care for themselves or family members for up to 12 weeks in a year.

-Businesses should also consider modernizing their timekeeping processes, and learning more about time and attendance software or leave management software options to help better manage compliance with things like OFLA.
+Businesses should also consider modernizing timekeeping processes and learning more about time and attendance software or leave management software options to help better manage compliance with things like OFLA.

 Oregon Paid Leave

-The state started requiring protected AND Paid Leave Oregon in 2023, which like the Oregon Sick Time Law is different than OFLA.
-So, it's important that businesses have an understanding of the additional legislation and requirements for Oregon Paid Leave indicated below in this article.
+The state started requiring protected AND Paid Leave in Oregon beginning in 2023.
+Similar to the Oregon Sick Time Law, Paid Leave Oregon, sometimes referred to as Oregon Paid Family Medical Leave Insurance (PFMLI), is different than OFLA, so it's important that businesses have an understanding of the additional legislation and requirements for paid leave in Oregon.

 Companies with 25 or more employees in the current or previous year are required to comply with OFLA.
-While employees in these companies that worked an average of 25 or more hours within 180 days of employment are eligible to receive protected OFLA leave.
+Employees working for eligible companies that worked an average of 25 or more hours within 180 days of employment are eligible to receive protected OFLA leave.

-• Are eligible for parental leave if they've been employed for at least 180 days, regardless of the number of hours worked.
+• Are eligible for parental leave if employed for at least 180 days, regardless of the number of hours worked.

-• Are eligible for Oregon Military Family Leave if they have worked an average of 20+ hours/week, regardless of the employment duration.
+• Are eligible for Oregon Military Family Leave if he or she has worked an average of 20+ hours/week, regardless of the employment duration.

-• Had a workers' compensation case that resulted in a denied and then accepted claim.
+• Had a workers' compensation case that resulted in a denied and later accepted claim.
 The exception also applies to some accepted compensation claims involving multiple employers.

 OFLA Qualifying Events or Reasons for Leave